 Welcome to the Serengeti

 The entranceway to the vast plains.

-Samson for reassurance.
-He just smirks and gives me a I detect Australian bullshit look.
+sleep now?
+I deduct that this may not really be a problem, but look to Samson for reassurance.
+He just smirks and gives me his I detect Australian bullshit

 Can't wipe the grin off my face

 Super stoked to be in the Serengeti finally!

 doesn’t flinch.
 Samson then taps me and points to the other side of the vehicle.
 There, is another male lion but this one is not pleased we are there, at all.
 He stares up at us, snarling and hissing, trying to work out how to gain access to us through the open roof.
 All the tiny hairs stand up on my neck.
 We move along quickly.

 It is late May now, and the day temperature goes way over 40c.
 When not out on jeep safari, we take shelter under the picnic umbrellas and laze about.
 With this kind of heat, you can hang your laundry on a line and its bone dry before you’ve walked away.
 Now that is hot.

 At the Serengeti information centre, there are benches of clean-cut young men waiting anxiously for the opportunity to be picked as our guide for the afternoon.
 Our tiny gratuities could potentially feed their entire family for weeks.
 The Australians leave it to me to pick one.
 I select Stephen for no reason other than his entire aura shines a wild green-gold over his head.

 He turns out to be the most enthusiastic, professional, and informative guide we